PGCAP

 How is the programme assessed?

 Firstly, as this is a postgraduate programme, there are assessments!
-There are a variety of formative and summative assessments that have been designed to be practical and useful to your everyday practice.
-You will take part in teaching observations and reflections, write a reflective account of practice that may end up contributing to a promotion application, you will complete course design documentation, develop assessment strategies, write proposals and conduct work-based projects that may also contribute towards your evidence for certain promotion criteria.
+We have designed a variety of formative and summative assessments to be practical and useful to your everyday practice.
+You will take part in teaching observations and reflections, write a portfolio of practice, complete course design documentation, develop assessment strategies, write proposals and conduct work-based projects.

 Although your assessments are not linked to promotion, we have designed assessments with both your everyday practice and the academic promotion criteria in mind – all within a framework of supporting enhanced learning, teaching and assessment practice.